×

 • Driving innovation into the nursing practice

-• Staying up-to-date on and implementing the latest nursing trends and practices
+• Staying up to date on and implementing the latest nursing trends and practices

 • Serving as a liaison between nurses and hospital leadership

-Where Does A Director of Nursing Work?
+Where does a Director of Nursing Work?

 A director of nursing is most commonly found working in hospitals or other large healthcare facilities overseeing all or a group of nurses.
 They can also be found working in small to medium-size healthcare institutions overseeing nursing staff or overall office operations.
-Some common places they can be found working in include:

 • Hospitals